chtrembl/azure-cloud/petstore/14-build-power-apps/README.md

-# 14 - Build a Power App that uses a Custom Connector to Pull Data
+# 14 - Build a Canvas Power App that uses a Custom Connector to Pull Data

 __This guide is part of the [Azure Pet Store App Dev Reference Guide](../README.md)__